BlueBrain/voxcell/doc/source/atlas.rst

 |name| provides the ``RegionMap`` class for transparent access to these files.

 .. note::
-    This interface replaces the historical ``Hierarchy`` which is deprecated and will be removed in the |name| version 2.8.0.
+    This interface replaces the historical ``Hierarchy`` which has been removed in the |name| version 3.0.0.

 One can use the ``load_json`` method to load hierarchy file and instantiate a ``RegionMap`` object.